 I want to first share how Panera prepares its food, so you can make an informed decision about whether or not to eat here when following a strict gluten-free diet.

 I know this information because my husband used to work for Panera, and he’s given me the inside scoop.

 Panera has central “fresh dough facilities” located in each of the metro areas where it has cafes.
 At each fresh dough facility, bakers make the dough, from scratch, and prepare it to be delivered to the local cafes each morning.
 When I say morning, I actually mean in the wee hours of the night.

 Each restaurant employs a baker who bakes the delivered dough inside each Panera location every morning.
 If you’ve ever walked into a Panera, particularly in the early AM, you will definitely whiff fresh baked bread.

 This is good and bad news for someone who cannot eat gluten.

 There are several items on the Panera gluten-free menu that are okay to eat as long as you take the proper precautions.
-You should ask the order-taker to view the gluten-free menu as items change, and many items at Panera are seasonal.

 - Greek Salad